entornoseducativos/moodle-local_getkey/README.md

 2) Go to Site Administration -> notification area to install plugin
 3) Browse to Site Administration->Get key
 4) Fill form and click on submit button to get API key.

+Changelog v 1.2

+1) Statistics for Message and users
+2) If you already have API key, No need to fill form, You can directly save the existing key.
+3) Opting added to delete existing key.